FirstSportz

 Adam Petty, Richard Petty, and Kyle Petty

 Richard Petty, the King, is the most successful driver in the cup series.
-The seven times cup champion won 200 cup races in his career.
+The seven-time cup champion won 200 cup races in his career.
 His track presence and charisma played a big role in making NASCAR a commercial success.
 After the Hall of Famer’s retirement his son Kyle took over the responsibility of expanding the family legacy.
 He had a respectful cup career.

 Adam Petty, Kyle’s son died in 2000 in a racing accident.
 The petty family’s on-track legacy ended when Kyle retired in 2008.
 Richard Petty still plays a big role in NASCAR as a team owner with Petty GMS Racing.
 Kyle Petty now works as a sports analyst.